nehithyadav/CMPE-272-Marketplace/README.md

 # CMPE-272-Project
- Marketplace with Entertainment, Services and Fashion.
-Allahu Akbar
+ Marketplace with Entertainment, Services and Fashion